mmozeiko/pkgi/README.md

 * **no support for PSM**.
 * **no background downloads** - if application is closed or Vita is put in sleep then download will stop.

-Lines in *red* are entries for which the download URL or the zRIF string is missing.

 # Download

 Get latest version as [vpk file here][pkgj_latest].